 The plant Urtica dioica is from the Urticaceae family, genus Urtica and is regarded as one of the most studied kind of nettle.
 With regard to chemical composition specification of the entire plant, in recent years studies have established the presence of numerous different active substances.
 The Urtica dioica roots have been shown to have an abundance of chemical compounds, where different compounds have been isolated and determined, such as organic acids (caffeic acid, chlorogenic acid, citric acid, fumaric acid, glycyrrhizic acid, succinic acid, methoxycinchoninic acid, oxalic and silicic acids), coumarin derivatives – mainly hydroxycoumarins (umbelliferone and scopoletin), flavone glycosides (isorhamnetin, kaempferol and quercetin), phytosterols (beta-sitosterol and stigma-sterol), monoterpenes, triterpenes, tannins, neutral polysaccharides and minerals.* A quantitative content of about 0.01% beta-sitosterol and about 0.001% scopoletin has been established in the roots of the plant (HPLC).

 Characteristics: Brown to dark brown amorphous powder, practically insoluble in water, very slightly soluble in 50% ethanol.

 Loss on drying,%, max: 5.0

 Content of active substances:

 Hydroxycoumarin derivatives, based on dry substance, %, not less than:

 determined as scopoletin: 5.0

-Control: The qualitative indices of the product are controlled in accordance with company documentation, where are included assay methods and their validity concerning linearity and repetition.
+Control: The qualitative indices of the product are controlled in accordance with the company documentation, where assay methods and their validity concerning linearity and repetition are included.